djbetterly/cooling-bean-stirrer-aillio-compatible/README.md

-Totally fair.
-Let’s stop fighting the code fences and do this the simple way.
+Perfect — that’s clean, safe, and professional.

+I’ll rewrite your **entire README** using that exact product name, keeping all your structure, adding the compatibility disclaimer, and updating every reference.

-Below is the **entire README.md as plain text**.
+Below is the **fully updated README.md** in plain text.
-**Copy from the first line (`# Aillio Bean Stirrer`) through the last line** and paste it straight into your README on GitHub.

-No extra backticks, no nested code blocks, nothing fancy.
+Copy/paste directly into GitHub — no formatting issues.

 ---

-# Aillio Bean Stirrer
+# R1/R2 Cooling Bowl Stirrer (Aillio-Compatible)

 ### Open Hardware Release • Designed by Dustin Betterly

 <img src="images/hero_render.png" width="900"/>

-The **Aillio Bean Stirrer** is an open-hardware accessory designed for the **Aillio R1 and R2 cooling bowls**.
+This **cooling bowl stirrer** is an open-hardware accessory **designed for compatibility with the Aillio R1 and R2 cooling bowls**.
+It is **not affiliated with or endorsed by Aillio**.

 Its purpose is simple: **speed up the cooling cycle and help remove any chaff that didn’t escape during roasting.**

 By actively agitating the beans during cooling, the stirrer: